ohtero/oneNote_project/README.md

 HOW-TO-USE

 The input field on the top of the app accepts text that is no shorter than 4 characters.
 The text can be appended to the list by clicking the 'plus' icon or by hitting 'enter' on keyboard.
-After adding the item, the input field gains focus again for easy writing of more list items.

 On the left side of the list items the checkmark toggled on/off, which gerys out the corresponding line, and removes returns it to normal state when unchecked.
 The checked/unchecked state of the items persist on page reload.